-The Norman Borlaug Science Achievement Award, established in 2005, recognizes deserving high school juniors who excel at science.
-This award, presented by The Alumni Society of the University of Minnesota College of Food, Agricultural and Natural Resource Sciences (CFANS), serves as a catalyst for students to consider a career in food, agriculture, or natural resource sciences through an education with CFANS.
+The Norman Borlaug Science Achievement Award (NBSAA), established in 2005, recognizes deserving high school juniors who excel at science.
+This award, presented by The Alumni Society of the University of Minnesota's College of Food, Agricultural and Natural Resource Sciences (CFANS), serves as a catalyst for students to consider a career in food, agriculture, and/or natural resource sciences through an education in CFANS.

 Recipients of this award receive;

 - Recognition by their high school and the University of Minnesota

 - An award certificate for their accomplishment